2. Installing OpenFAST

 2.2.
 Running OpenFAST with docker

-OpenFAST is avilable to be run on docker starting with version 3.5.3.
+OpenFAST is available to be run on docker starting with version 3.5.3.
 Three approaches are shared below.

 2.2.1.
 Using a docker image from Docker hub